 My home state of Oregon has some of the most incredible spots in the country to elope!
 No matter what type of landscape you’re looking for, Oregon has it.
-One of my favorite spots in the state is the Oregon Coastline, which offers rugged beaches, stretches of empty coastline, dramatic rock formations and laid back vibes.
-Cannon Beach and Astoria are popular places to stay, but there are many smaller cities with cute restaurants and Airbnbs – though things will book up quickly in the summertime!
+One of my favorite spots in the state is the Oregon Coastline.
+It offers rugged beaches, stretches of empty coastline, dramatic rock formations and laid back vibes.
+Cannon Beach and Astoria are popular places to stay, but there are many smaller cities with cute restaurants and Airbnbs.
+Be mindful though, things will book up quickly in the summertime!

 If you’re looking for something more mountainous, we can always head out to one of my other favorite spots: Crater Lake!
-In the late summer, the Rim Drive around the park will be open and we can stop for golden hour photos at secluded spots.
+In the late summer, the Rim Drive around the park will be open.
+We can stop for golden hour photos at secluded spots.
 There are literally COUNTLESS beautiful spots at both sunrise and sunset.

 Smith Rock State Park near Bend, Oregon, also makes for a dreamy elopement.
-With its dreamy snow capped mountains to its red desert cliffs (plenty of rock climbing!), Smith Rock makes for a one-of-a-kind elopement spot.
+From its dreamy snow capped mountains to its red desert cliffs, Smith Rock makes for a one-of-a-kind elopement spot.
 Best of all, it’s a place I’m super familiar with, so I can recommend plenty of incredible spots.

 If you keep driving through Bend, you’ll also find some deserts in Oregon – a little known fact!
 These high deserts are surrounded by beautiful mountains and make for a gorgeous elopement destination.

 Oh, and don’t forget the waterfalls.
-Oregon has more than 200 waterfalls across the state, so if that’s where you want to elope, Oregon is YOUR spot.
+Oregon has more than 200 waterfalls across the state.
+So, if you’re looking for a waterfall elopement, Oregon is YOUR spot.
 You can drive right up to some waterfall spots, while others may require a short day hike or a multi-day hike.
 Some of my favorites are Panther Creeks Falls, Umqua Falls and Abiqua Falls.
-Plus, many of these waterfalls are nestled into the Columbia River Gorge, a stunning area with dramatic views and lots of hiking.
+Plus, many of these waterfalls are nestled into the Columbia River Gorge.
+The Gorge is a stunning area with dramatic views and lots of hiking.

 Be sure to check out Minam Lodge in North East Oregon’s Eagle Cap Wilderness.
 This beautiful lodge is only accessible via hike in, horseback ride or private plane – talk about romantic!
 The lodge has private cabins, prepares all meals from locally sources and offers a spa, yoga, fishing, hiking and horseback riding.